Sustainable-Sanitation-Alliance/newsbox/README.md

 Source: Sanitation Network Circle Feed, provided by SuSanA - https://www.susana.org**

 In this documentation, you will learn
-2. understand the basic structure of the RSS
+1.understand the basic structure of the RSS
-3. add useful elements to the feed using the configuration file
+2.add useful elements to the feed using the configuration file
-4. how to design your feed according to our guidelines and examples
+3.how to design your feed according to our guidelines and examples
-5. create your own feed for
+4.create your own feed for

 # Integration of the feed